astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/stubs/ellipsis.md

 ## Class and Module Level Attributes

-For default values the ellipsis literal can be used in classes and module level attributes, in a stub file only.
+The ellipsis literal can be assigned to a class or module attribute, regardless of its type, in a stub file only.

 ```py path=test.pyi